A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

-An alternative frame of reference is the volume-based description which naturally relates to volume conservation.
-It is based on volume fractions defined as $\uppsi_\alpha=\conc_\alpha\pmv_\alpha$, with $\pmv_\alpha$ the molar species volume.
-These fractions obey the Euler equation for the volume,
+An alternative frame of reference is the volume-based description, which naturally relates to volume conservation.
+This internal frame is based on the volume fractions of the electrolyte species, \emph{i.e.} $\uppsi_\alpha = \conc_\alpha\pmv_\alpha$.
+Here, the quantity $\pmv_\alpha$ is the partial molar volume of species $\alpha$ and $c_\alpha\pmv$ are the volume fractions.
+Because the volume is a homogeneous function of the particle number we can use Euler's theorem for homogeneous functions,\cite{Reiss1996} from which follows\cite{schammer2020theory}